 Dr. Mauras continues to teach physicians locally and nationally about best practices in caring for families affected by developmental differences.
 As a co-founder of Touchstone, Dr. Mauras provides expert diagnostic evaluation and treatment — always in partnership with parents and caregivers.
 Committed to family-centered care, Dr. Mauras enjoys working closely with parents to optimize children’s outcomes.

 Desiree Lincourt is Touchstone's Administrative Coordinator.
 She is currently enrolled in the Master's of Public Health program at University of New England after receiving her Bachelor of Public Health from University of Massachusetts Amherst.
-Using her education, she strives to specialize in healthcare administration within our community.
+Desiree's goal is to add expertise in healthcare administration to our community.
 With a background in health care and applied behavior analysis, Desiree works to create a warm and welcoming environment to support the needs of all of our patients.

-Christina Caiazzo BCBA is Touchstone’s Board Certified Behavior Analysis (BCBA).
-She earned her master’s degree in behavior analysis at Simmons University after receiving her bachelor degree in psychology from Southern New Hampshire University.
+Christina Caiazzo, BCBA is Touchstone’s Board Certified Behavior Analyst (BCBA).
+She earned her master’s degree in behavior analysis at Simmons University, after receiving her bachelor's degree in psychology from Southern New Hampshire University.
 Ms. Caiazzo continues to support children of all ages with a variety of disabilities, such as Autism and ADHD.
-Ms. Caiazzo is passionate about supporting parents, working together to decrease challenging behaviors and increasing positive behaviors, utilizing the methodologies and strategies of applied behavior analysis.
+Ms. Caiazzo is passionate about supporting parents, working together to decrease challenging behaviors and increasing positive behaviors.
+Utilizing the methodologies and strategies of applied behavior analysis, she collaborates with families to improve your a child's and family's functioning.

 Adrienne MacMannis Simpson, MS.Ed. is an educational specialist at Touchstone.
 She earned her Bachelor’s and Master’s Degree in Special Education from Simmons University.

-Adrienne has worked at a variety of settings during educational career.
+Adrienne has worked at a variety of settings during her educational career.
 As a visiting lecturer at Bridgewater State University, she developed and taught courses in Reading and Literacy, as well as Conducting Academic Evaluations.
-In her work at Boston Children’s Hospital, she worked on a multi-disciplinary team, completed academic assessments, attended IEP and school meetings throughout the metro-Boston area.
+In her work at Boston Children’s Hospital, she worked on a multi-disciplinary team, completed academic assessments, and attended IEP and school meetings throughout the metro-Boston area.
 She also presented locally and internationally on topics related to education and special education law.
-Her experience in the classroom in the Westwood and Hopedale Public Schools also provides a teacher’s prospective to her consulting and advocacy work.
+Her experiences in the classroom in the Westwood and Hopedale Public Schools also inform her consulting and advocacy work with a teacher’s perspective.

 At Touchstone, Adrienne provides tutoring, evaluation and consultation services.
 Tutoring services include general tutoring K-6 and Wilson Reading Program Instruction.